Admissions for Veterans

 Federal Tuition Assistance

 Federal Tuition Assistance (FTA) is available to active duty service-members and drilling members of the National Guard and Reserve components.
 This program will pay up to $4,500 per fiscal year toward tuition expenses including some student fees.
 In some cases, this benefit can be used in conjunction with other veterans education benefits.

 This program has a limited budget and is paid on a first come first serve basis, so it is important to apply early.
 This benefit is paid directly to the college.
 You are required to earn a “C” and maintain a 2.0 GPA or better in your classes.
 Failure to complete classes satisfactorily will require repayment of FTA funds by the soldier.

-Army National Guard Enlisted Soldiers must apply for Federal Tuition Assistance (FTA) in order to be eligible to apply for State Tuition Reimbursement.
+Army National Guard enlisted soldiers must apply for FTA in order to be eligible to apply for state tuition reimbursement.

-Application website for Army Active Duty, National Guard & Reserve: www.goarmyed.com
+Application website for Army Active Duty, National Guard and Reserve: www.goarmyed.com